Adeniyi-Bella/chat-app/README.md

 - Install the Expo app on your mobile device (available in Google Play Store and Apple Store)

 # Getting Started
+- clone the repo.
-- To install all the dependencies: `npm i`.
+- To install all the dependencies: `npm i` in the root.

 - To start the app: `expo/npm start`.

 - Launch app on physical device: scan QR code in Expo GUI

-- Launch app on emulator: Press "Run on Android device/emulator in Expo GUI
+- Launch app on emulator: Type `a` in the console

 # Database information
 This project uses [Google Firebase/Firestore](https://firebase.google.com/) for data storage.